-Prior Learning Assessment and Recognition
+Prior Learning Assessment and Recognition (PLAR)

 - Have I gained a broad range of learning, skills and knowledge through work, professional development, volunteer, and/or other life experiences?

-- Do I possess a second language?
+- Am I fluent in a second language?

 - Do I have training or certifications from private institutions or professional associations for which transfer credit was not granted?

 If you answered "yes" to any of the above questions, we invite you to explore our PLAR process further: